sprestage/euler_ruby/README.md

 Took me a little time to wrap my head around some of this.
 Probably could have done it much faster.
 Pre-optimization is the devil.  *sigh*

+Later refactoring of this solution to put it into a method turned up some serious cool for me.
+I realized that this method was going to need to be tucked inside a class, since I needed to access several pieces of data from within the Pythagorean triplet.
+Most importantly, that a, b, & c.
+But also, while I was at it, I made it easy to check the sum and product as well.
+This was the first refactoring that really called for a class and not just a free standing method, which I found all sorts of interesting in my Ruby and OOP learning process.  -sprestage 6/23/14

 <pre>
 susanmaclaptop:euler_ruby susan$ time ./special_Pythagorean_triplet_euler_09.rb